 - Ease of use.
 The whole point of hands-free pumping is to save time, so you want a pump that requires minimal setup.

-Everyone’s breastfeeding needs are a little different, so we tried to find something for every lifestyle, budget, and preference.
+Everyone’s breastfeeding or chestfeeding needs are a little different, so we tried to find something for every lifestyle, budget, and preference.
 We hope this makes one decision in your life as a new parent a little easier!